Washington Wedding Laws

 Once you've spoken with your county's marriage officials, simply visit our website, sign in to your account, and order whatever materials you need via our online catalog.
 Most ministers in Washington choose to order the Classic Wedding Set.

 Ministers, in general, are not required to register in the state of Washington.
-That being said, it's not entirely uncommon for the County Auditor to ask for proof of your ordination before granting you the
+That being said, it's not entirely uncommon for the County Auditor to ask for proof of your ordination before granting you the "green light" to begin performing marriage ceremonies.
+Additionally, it can give the couple some peace of mind to know that their wedding minister has all the official documents, like your ordination certificate, on hand.
+As requested by county officials, please be sure to order your materials well in advance of the ceremony.

 How to Get a Washington Marriage License